Matang Community: Matangs in Jain Literature and History

 Matang Ascetics in Jainism

-There are a lot of references to the Matangs who became Jain monks and many of them eventually became Acharyas, the highest position in monkhood.
-Some of the famous Jain monks belonging to Matangs were Harikeshi, Chitt, Sambhut, Metarya etc.
+There are a lot of references to the Matangs who became Jain monks and many of them eventually became Acharyas, the highest position in Jain monkhood.
+Some of the famous Jain monks belonging to Matangs were Harikeshi, Chitt, Sambhuti, Metarya etc.

-Uttaradhyan Sutt is one of the important Jain texts.
+Uttaradhyan Sutta is one of the important Jain texts.
 In one of the chapter or this text, a detailed story of the Jain monks Chitt and Sambhuti appears.
-These two Matang Munis were brother, who converted many Vedic Bramhins to Jainism.
+These two Matang Munis were brothers, who enlighten many Vedic Bramhins with the teaching of Lord Mahaveer.

 Hanuman in Jain Ramayan

 Jain Ramayan is one of the most important versions of Ramayans.
-It is different from that of Valmiki Ramayan.
+It is very different from almiki Ramayan.
 Valmiki Ramayan has presented Vali, Sugreev, Hanuman, Nal, Neel and many others as monkeys or bears.
-But Jain Ramayan presents all of them as human beings, that to Vidyadhars, i.e. the human beings having advanced knowledge of technology.
+But Jain Ramayan presents all of them as human beings, that too as Vidyadhars, i.e. the human beings having advanced knowledge of various technologes.
 Further, they are presented as people belonging to Matang race.
 All they were noble and handsome personalities.